COSC360/project-subarusakashita/Proposal.md

 	Minimum Requirements:

-	Users without account Requirements:
+	Users not logged in:
+		-Can read blog posts
+		-Can see comments on blog posts
+		-Can search blogs and users
-		-User can similar posts at the bottom (other blog posts with same tags) -User can see which tags are trending
+		-See similar posts at the bottom of every blog post page (other blog posts with same tags) -Can see which tags are trending
-		-Show a popup message in main page to encourage users to login or make an account
+		-See a popup message in main page to encourage login or make an account

-	User Requirements:
+	Users logged in:
+		-Has access to all features that unlogged-in users do -Can write blogs
+		-Can comment on blogs
-		-Has access to all content that users without account do -User can set email preferences (mute new comment notifications etc) -User can follow other users and receive email notification of new post -Edit their own personal profile information
+		-Receive email notification when comment is added to their post -Can set email preferences (mute new comment notifications etc) -Can follow other users and receive email notification of new post -Edit their own personal profile information
-		-Receive email notification when comment is added to their post

-	Admin Requirements:
+	Admin:
-		-Has access to all content that all users to
+		-Has access to all features that all users do
 		-Can post ads
 		-Resolve forgotten passwords

 	Additional Requirements:

-	Users without account Requirements:
+	Users not logged in:
 		-Users can see other user’s introductory and past articles page -Search users’ introduction pages/ past articles page

-	User Requirements:
+	User logged in:
-		-Has access to all content that users without account do -Private messaging between users
+		-Has access to all features that unlogged-in users do -Private messaging between users
-		-Reaction buttons for blog posts
-		-Choice of remaining anonymous for posts
+		-Press reaction buttons on blog posts (like/dislike/other) -Choice of remaining anonymous for their posts
 		-Can create new tags
 		-Can save their draft post
-		-Can include photos in their post and their profile -User choice of allowing/prohibiting other users’ comments on their blog post -Edit/delete their own posts
+		-Can include photos in their post and their introductory page -User choice of allowing/prohibiting other users’ comments on their blog post -Edit/delete their own posts

-	Admin Requirements:
+		-Edit their introductory page

+	Admin:
-		-Has access to all content that all users to
+		-Has access to all features that all users do
 		-Edit the ads that users see
 		-Edit/delete any posts
+		-Enable/disable user accounts
-		-(admin must be able to search/see profile and enable/disable users too) -Admin can see information of monthly new users
+		-Admin can see information of monthly new users